ex1tt/daily-habit-tracker/readme.md

 ## Description
 A simple and easy to use habit tracker.
 Set a habit, create a description, set a time to complete!
+Delete habits as you please!
+Update habits when you want a change!
+Clear habits when you want to start fresh!

 ### Currently A work in progess!